mrspeaker/teletest/README.md

 Can anyone create new files?
 Or only edit existing?
 ^ collaborators can edit the active file only, but the active file can change... (eg the portal host could switch to README2.md and that's what we'd all be seeing)
 	Imagine project sharing... oooh.
+	I was hoping it would share the entire project, but it's still pretty cool ^ Can everyone see the other filenames in the project?
+(There are 2 files - README.md and README2.md) Whoa, stole your focus, that was weird
+	I cannot see the other filenames...I think
+	Wow, that was abrupt...definitely need some form of communication as well.
 ^^ This is really sweet - great work!
 Glad you are liking it! :)